styx-api/styxsingularity/README.md

 ## Contributing

-Contributions to styxdocker are welcome!
+Contributions to `styxsingularity` are welcome!
 Please refer to the [GitHub repository](https://github.com/childmindresearch/styxsingularity) for information on how to contribute, report issues, or submit pull requests.

 ## License

-styxdocker is released under the MIT License.
+`styxsingularity` is released under the MIT License.
 See the LICENSE file for details.

 ## Documentation